microsoft/msrflute/experiments/ecg_cnn/readme.md

 #### Preparing the data

-Right now FLUTE expects data to be provided either in JSON or HDF5 formats.
 First, place the `mitbih_test.csv` and `mitbig_train.csv` files in the folder `.\ecg_cnn\data\mitbih\`.
 Next, run preprocess.py in the `utils` folder to generate the HDF5 files.

-## Specifying dataset and data loaders
+## Specifying dataset and dataloaders

-Inside the `dataloaders` folder, there are two files: `text_dataset.py` and `text_dataloader.py` (the word "text" is used to mimic the other datasets, even though in practice this loads images -- this will be changed in the future).
-Both inherit from the Pytorch classes with same name.
+Inside the `dataloaders` folder, there are two files: `dataset.py` and `dataloader.py`.
+Both inherit from the base classes declared in `core` folder, that under the hood inhereit from Pytorch classes with same name.

-The dataset should be able to access all the data, which is stored in the attributes `user_list`, `user_data`, `user_data_labels` and `num_samples` (user names, user features, user labels if the problem is supervised, and number of samples for each user, respectively).
+The dataset should be able to access all the data, and store it in the attributes `user_list`, `user_data`, `user_data_labels` and `num_samples` (user names, user features, user labels if the problem is supervised, and number of samples for each user, respectively).
 These attributes are required to have